SerenaTetart/Numerical_Analysis/README.md

 ## Part IV- Linear Systems

-In this part the goal is to solve the equation Ax = b
+In this part the goal is to solve the equation Ax = b where A belongs to Mn(K) and x and b are vectors.

 ### Iterative Method